jhartzell42/rust-c-book/src/raii.md

 # The Problem: Manual Memory Management is Hard, GC is "Slow"

-> Caveat: To be clear, "slow" here is an oversimplification, and I address
-> that more later.
-I mean it as a tongue-in-cheek way of saying that
-> it has performance costs, whereas Rust and C++ try to adhere
-> to a *zero*-cost principle.

 So.
 C-style manual memory management -- "just call `free` when you're done with the allocation" -- is error prone.